Simply Learning Tuition’s guide to educating your child at home during Coronavirus

 - For pre-GCSE children, BBC Bitesize is easy to use, with sections for all levels up to GCSE.
 They follow the National Curriculum and it is free to access.
 Twinklco.uk also have resources for Social, Emotional and Pastoral care.
 They are usually a paid-for service, however they are offering one month free in light of Covid-19.

 - For students preparing for GCSE and A-Levels, look at the exam board websites.
 Each exam board typically publishes the specification and past papers for each subject and level that they offer a qualification in.
-Keep up to date regarding the possible postponement of national examinations, here.
+Our articles, Summer exam cancellations and how to appeal calculated grades & Why it is important to keep learning will be helpful for final year GCSE and A-Level parents and students.

 5) Wellness and Enrichment